 The applicants at the time of admission are required to give an affidavit

 8. Check on the menace of sexual harassment and violence against females

 Sexual harassment is taken as a serious act of indiscipline.
 The college Women Studies & Development Cell, Aarohan, will check the menace of sexual harassment and violence against females.
-The “Sexual Harassment” includes any unwelcome sexually determined behavior, whether directly or by implication and includes physical contact and advances, a demand or request for sexual favors, sexually-colored remarks, showing pornography or any other unwelcome physical, verbal or non-verbal conduct of sexual nature.
+The “Sexual Harassment” includes any unwelcome sexually determined behaviour, whether directly or by implication and includes physical contact and advances, a demand or request for sexual favours, sexually-coloured remarks, showing pornography or any other unwelcome physical, verbal or non-verbal conduct of sexual nature.

 The Women Cell shall take all precautionary measures to prevent sexual harassment and violence against female students in the College.
 It shall also ensure that there is no hostile environment towards females.
 No female student should have reasonable ground to believe that she is at a disadvantage or is being discriminated against.
 If any complaint of sexual harassment comes to the notice of the Committee, immediate disciplinary action along with appropriate action in accordance with the law would be taken.

 Code of Professional Ethics based on U.G.C.
 Document on Service Rules, Point 17.